A network of regenerative practitioners, educators, and consultants.

 • The opportunity to play a significant role in the evolution of the IEA and Australian agriculture.

-These are theoretical and practical bodies of knowledge relevant to regenerative agriculture, and are used to discern where key professional development and learning opportunities might be for applicants.
+The Knowledge Circles are theoretical and practical bodies of knowledge relevant to regenerative agriculture, and are used to discern where key professional development and learning opportunities might be for applicants.
 You can read more about the IEA Knowledge Circles in the Accreditation Handbook, or refer to the Knowledge Circles On-A-Page.
 IEA President, Dr Ethan Gordon, introduces the Knowledge Circles and their relevance to the IEA Accreditation in the presentation to prospective applicants below.

 What are the requirements for accreditation?